RodriVale28/Auto_Claims-Project/README.md

-## Conclusion
+## 📝 Conclusion

-Customers aged 51-65 tend to file higher-value claims on average.
-Fraudulent claims are most frequent in Single Vehicle Collision and among customers that reisde in New York.
-These findings highlight areas where insurance providers can focus fraud prevention and risk management efforts.
+This analysis of auto insurance claims data reveals several key insights:

+  * Age Group Analysis: Customers aged 36–50 have the highest number of claims, indicating a potential focus area for risk assessment and policy adjustments.

+  * Fraudulent Claims: Single Vehicle Collision claims account for the highest number and total value of fraudulent claims, highlighting the need for targeted fraud prevention measures in this category.

+  * About one-third of all fraud claims occur in North Carolina, indicating that newer policyholders in this state may require monitoring to reduce fraudulent claims.

+These findings provide actionable insights for insurance providers to refine their risk management strategies and enhance fraud detection systems.

 **Note:** The PivotTables and charts above are based on SQL queries executed in PostgreSQL